Estuary is awarded the MBE for volunteer groups on its 30th anniversary

 “We are incredibly proud of the 160 local people who volunteer their time to make a difference and without whom our work would not be possible.
 The Award is testament to their commitment and dedication.

-“There are dozens of volunteer roles through Estuary and once we open the Community Hub in Topsham next summer, many new volunteer opportunities will become available.”
+“There are dozens of volunteer roles with Estuary and once we open the Community Hub in Topsham next summer, many new opportunities will become available.”

 Chairman, Dr Kate Hattersley said: